 Chicago Parks District maintains automated sensors that report water data at the city’s beaches, including water temperature, water clarity (turbidity), and wave height–the same information

 The new dataset provides current and historical information from sensors starting during the 2014 swimming season.
-The graph below shows water temperatures every hour for each Chicago beach from Memory Day 2014 until present
+The graph below the break shows water temperatures every hour for each Chicago beach from Memory Day 2014 until present.

 These sensors will go offline during the winter, but the data will remain and be active each summer.

 Every day, licensed chauffeurs carry Chicago residents in taxis, limousines, and even horse-drawn carriages and pedicabs.
 Each driver is licensed by the City of Chicago’s Department of Business Affairs and Consumer Protection (BACP).
 Now, a dataset on the portal shows the licensed chauffeurs in the city and the vehicles authorized to carry passengers.

 The public chauffeurs dataset lists which drivers have applied for a chauffeurs permit to operate ambulances, horse-drawn carriages, pedicabs, taxis, and livery vehicles (e.g., limos).